 Tom Sawyer is an orphan, like Huck, but he is no outcast.
-Tom is completely a social being.
-194 As a romantic dreamer, he wants, more than anything, success, applause, approval, fame, and an audience to see it all.
-195 As noted, he is the good, bad boy who is scolded by adults for his wildness but secretly admired by them for the same reason.
-196 As Fiedler says, the praise of the good, bad boy is true Americanism, and everyone in Tom Sawyer knows that Tom will grow up to take his rightful place in that society and perpetuate it.
-His fondest wish in the end of his book is to make Huck a part of that
+Tom is completely a social being.194 As a romantic dreamer, he wants, more than anything, success, applause, approval, fame, and an audience to see it all.195 As noted, he is the good, bad boy who is scolded by adults for his wildness but secretly admired by them for the same reason.196 As Fiedler says, the praise of the good, bad boy is true Americanism, and everyone in Tom Sawyer knows that Tom will grow up to take his rightful place in that society and perpetuate it.
+His fondest wish in the end of his book is to make Huck a part of that society.
+He chooses the very place that represents all of that culture, the church; here, Tom attempts to bring Huck into the congregation of people.
+He says, "Aunt Polly, it ain't fair.
+Somebody is got to be glad to see Huck."197 However, this move fails. as it must: it only serves to make Huck (and everyone else) uncomfortable.
+Later, Tom again tries to convince Huck to return to civilization. but Huck will have none of it.
+Tom. who thinks he wants to be Huck, really wants Huck to be like him.
+Only after Tom states that returning to the community is the only way that Huck can be in Tom's robber gang does Huck relent.
+Tom argues, "But, Huck we can't let you into the gang if you ain't respectable you know."198 In other words, to Tom, in order to be a robber (outcast), you must join society.
+Eventually, Huck rejects the offer in the beginning of Huckleberry Finn.
+Huck rejects polite society represented by Miss Watson, but he, also, rejects impolite society represented by Tom Sawyer; they are really both the same.
+199 Huck is Tom's Noble Savage in the earlier book, but in Huckleberry Finn, it is Tom who serves Huck; as Eliot notes,

-Eliot, op. cit., p. xv.
+194Eliot, op. cit., p. xv.
+195Ibid., p. xvi.

-195&lt;sub>Ibid., p. xvi.

-James M. Cox, "Remarks on the Sad Initiation of Huck Finn," Sewance R, LXII (Summer, 1954), 393.
+196 James M. Cox, "Remarks on the Sad Initiation of Huck Finn," Sewance R, LXII (Summer, 1954), 393.